 Q: What made your family take up the challenge this year to script, speak and perform a short skit in Mandarin?

-I agreed to taking part because Mona was really keen – actually she was motivated by the cash prize of $500.
-So it was an opportunity to get her commit to and work for her goal.
+I agreed to take part because Mona was really keen – actually she was motivated by the cash prize of $500.
+So it was an opportunity to get her to commit to and work for her goal.
 It would also help her with her Mandarin.
-Surprisingly, we got pass the preliminary round to get into the finals.
-My wife then helped to improve the script, including suggestion of adding illustrations to enhance the contents.
+Surprisingly, we got past the preliminary round to get into the finals.
+My wife then helped to improve the script, including the suggestion of adding illustrations to enhance the contents.
 That was what prompted her to join in at the finals so she could help flip the drawings we made.
 We were very surprised since she was normally super-unwilling to receive strangers’ attention.
-I guess she also wanted to show Mona her support, that was why she agreed to doing it exceptionally.
+I guess she also wanted to show Mona her support, that was why she agreed to do it exceptionally.

 Q: What were some of the challenges you faced and what did they learn from the experience?

 We actually took it on our stride and enjoyed the whole process without feeling any pressure.
 Mona particularly liked the drawing part which all three of us put in our role.
-We practiced hard for the script, and had many happy and some agonising moments together.
+We practised hard for the script and had many happy and some agonising moments together.

 Q: In your opinion, what is the importance of mastering your mother tongue, and how relevant is it in today’s Singapore?